 Volunteers working directly with children must have a criminal background check.
-Background checks take 2-3 weeks to complete, so please get yours done in advance if you think you might chaperone a field trip at some point throughout the year.
+Background checks take time to schedule and 2-3 weeks to complete once they are done, so please get yours done in advance if you think you might chaperone a field trip at some point throughout the year.
 Information about how to obtain a criminal background check is available in the office.
 Chaperones wishing to drive are considered volunteers who require a criminal background check.
 In addition, chaperones must provide proof of a current driver's license and a minimum liability insurance coverage of \$100,000/\$300,000.
 Proof of driver's license and insurance coverage need to be resubmitted yearly.